TOP

 you are computer savvy and prefer to book shore trips

 on the Internet go to ROYALCARIBBEAN.COM or CELEBRITYCRUISES.COM.
-Look
+Look for the section called BEFORE

 YOU BOARD.
 Then scroll down to SHORE & LAND